andreygering/aws_state_app/README.md

 or

-Please create config.json file and put your AWS credentials in file config.json
+Please create config.json file and put your AWS credentials in file config.json, .githubtoken
 example:
 ```
 {